Neural Quantile Optimization for Edge-Cloud Networking: Numerical Results

 In the generalization experiments involving time slots, both models demonstrate consistent success in sampling feasible solutions for each test problem.
 However, in the generalization experiments pertaining to varying user numbers, it is noteworthy that the success rate of generating feasible solutions by both GSSN and RSN models did not reach 100\%.
 To assess the level of difficulty in generating feasible solutions through GSSN and RSN sampling, we establish two metrics. \begin{itemize} \item \textbf{the single sampling feasibility rate of the algorithm(SSFR):} For a given set of $N$ problems, each problem is sampled $M$ times, and the number of successful samples among $N*M$ samples is denoted as $L$.
 The single sampling feasibility rate is then calculated as $SSFR = L/(MN)$. \item \textbf{the feasibility rate of the practical algorithm(PFR):} For a given set of $N$ problems, each problem is sampled $M$ times.
 If at least one feasible solution is generated among $M$ samples, then the number of problems that generate feasible solutions among $N$ problems is denoted as $S$.
 The feasibility rate of the practical algorithm is then calculated as $PFR = S/N$. \end{itemize} Figure~\ref{fig:FeasibleSampleOnegeneralize} show the value of SSFR and PFR for different numbers of users.

 Further examination of Figure~\ref{fig:FeasibleSampleOnegeneralize} shows that as the number of users and problem difficulty increase, the feasibility rates of both GSSN and RSN decline.
 However, GSSN exhibits a higher probability of generating a feasible solution with a single sample than RSN.
 When employing an algorithm that samples 100 times and evaluating the PFR indicator, we observe that while the feasibility rates of both GSSN and RSN decrease with increasing numbers of users in Figure~\ref{fig:FeasibleSampleOnegeneralize}, the ratio of decline for GSSN is significantly slower than that of RSN.
 For user counts ranging from 10-50, the feasibility rate of GSSN remains above $70\%$, whereas for user counts exceeding 25, the feasibility rate of RSN falls below $70\%$.
-In practical applications involving dynamic network flow problems, the number of users typically ranges from 1000 to 5000.
-The associated costs for data generation and network training at this scale are substantial.
-Consequently, a neural network trained on smaller user counts while maintaining good generalization performance in larger user scenarios is highly valuable.
+We want to clarify that in some application scenarios, the number of users may be as low as 10-50.
+For example, in Appendix A.4 of \cite{Singh21}, the actual Cloud WAN considered has 50 users.
+Also, many Cloud WAN setups within China, represented by Huawei Cloud and Alibaba Cloud, rely on BGP links to establish connectivity with their cloud services across 34 provinces and districts, which leads to edge-cloud networking of 34 users.
+Therefore, our model has a practical application to a certain extent.